Write a little about yourself. Just a paragraph will do.

 deflect this question altogether I would say that I'm living it,

 but I'm not one for deflections.
-So let's get right into it: I
+I am a weightlifter, an

 Oh, I've been playing the saxophone for years now (with some breaks